 The Devil’s Backbone has a magical realism about it where everyday world has an impact and is changed due to an event that seems imaginary and fantastic to be real.
 It is a must watch movie where fantasy, ghost, reality all merge in one allegorical symphony.

-Here is the trailer for one of my most favourite movie, one I can see a million times and still be awed.
+Here is the trailer for one of my most favourite movies, one I can see a million times and still be awed.
 Decide for yourself!